TouhouEngie/sekai-clock/README.md

 The Sunrise alarm uses both screen brightness and an LED light strip to (somewhat) gently wake you up 5-15 minutes before your alarm and requires you to 'defuse' the clock using a Simon Says module/app.

 !
 IMPORTANT !
-- To print the enclosure, I recommend using the 3MF or STEP.
-DO NOT USE THE STL AS THAT INCLUDES ADDITIONAL COMPONENTS.
+- To print the enclosure, I recommend using the 3MF.

 Progress is stored in TACHYON.md.